koba-yu/RedSharp/readme.md

 # RedSharp
-A set of general red functions with similar syntax to .NET C# methods.
+A set of general Red functions with similar syntax to .NET C# methods.
 The function design goes along common usability of C# and Red.